 - Belgium JACIE accreditation will be a legal requirement for transplantation centers (doing autologous and/or allogeneic transplantations) in Belgium for reimbursement by the social security according to C-2012/22474 Arrêté royal modifiant l'article 20, § 1er, a), de l'annexe à l'arrêté royal du 14 septembre 1984 published 21-12-2012.

-- NEW Croatia Ordinance Pravilnik o uvjetima u pogledu prostora, stručnih radnika, medicinsko-tehničke opreme i sustava kvalitete za obavljanje djelatnosti prikupljanja, uzimanja, testiranja, obrade, očuvanja, pohrane i raspodjele ljudskih tkiva i stanicahaematopoietic.
-Art 35 (2) "progenitor cells bank must be accredited according to the JACIE standards".
+- Croatia Ordinance Pravilnik o uvjetima u pogledu prostora, stručnih radnika, medicinsko-tehničke opreme i sustava kvalitete za obavljanje djelatnosti prikupljanja, uzimanja, testiranja, obrade, očuvanja, pohrane i raspodjele ljudskih tkiva i stanicahaematopoietic.
+Art 35 (2) "progenitor cells bank must be accredited according to the JACIE standards" published 17-06-2013

 - Switzerland Accreditation required to receive reimbursement from Social Insurance for treatments.Ordonnance du DFI sur les prestations dans l’assurance obligatoire des soins en cas de maladie (Ordonnance sur les prestations de l’assurance des soins, OPAS)